Introducing Kat Soni -

 Kat’s Bio

 Like the majority of humans, I was enamored with Nature from a very young age.
 Talking with trees and singing to flowers was how I liked to spend my time.
-When my first pet died (Mr. Ant), I held a special ceremony for him and buried him in a magnolia blossom.
 When I wasn’t outside, I drew and painted and danced and dreamed up imaginary worlds and read a LOT of books.
-Remember summer reading programs growing up?
-I read over 200 books during summer vacation between 1st and 2nd grade.
+During the summer between 1st and 2nd grade, I read over 200 books!
 I was a little freak of a bookworm!

-I always felt really connected to my body - I remember doing weird dances and movements in my room and thinking to myself, “What if no one has ever moved exactly like that before?!”
+I’ve always been sensitive to energy and able to feel a wide range of emotions with depth.
+I felt very connected to my body from a young age - I remember doing weird dances and movements in my room and thinking to myself, “What if no one has ever moved exactly like that before?!”
 I was enthralled by the thought!

 My parents are both Hungarian, and I’m first-generation American.
 Both of my grandmothers lived with us during different times of my upbringing, and they had a huge impact on who I am today.
 They taught me to read, write and speak in Hungarian.
 They taught me about taking care of plants and the joy of learning, and always encouraged me in my creative pursuits.

 I was exposed to a broad spectrum of ideas and alternative health practices from a very young age.
-At age five, I was sipping on repulsive algae drinks that dyed my teeth green, drinking strictly spring water and eating all organic foods.
-We were only allowed to eat sweets on Sundays, so it was always a free-for-all when I hung out at friends’ houses…pillaging their pantries for gushers and dunkaroos! ;)
+At age five, I was sipping on repulsive algae drinks that dyed my teeth green, drinking strictly spring water, and eating all organic foods.
+We were only allowed to eat sweets on Sundays, my mom made all of our meals from scratch, and we had limited screen time.

-Philosophical discussions and chats about “conspiracy theories” were commonplace in our home.
-My family was very traditional in some ways and quite unorthodox and open-minded in others.
-I guess when your parents grew up in Communism and are totally privy to government propaganda and corruption, it’s easier to believe that “authority figures” and mainstream media might not always be, ahem, forthcoming.
+Philosophical discussions were commonplace in our home.
+My family is very traditional in some ways and quite unorthodox and open-minded in others.
+I guess when your parents grew up in Communism and are totally privy to propaganda, it’s easier to believe that “authority figures” and mainstream media might not always be, ahem, forthcoming.
 My brother and I had the benefit of being familiar with American culture and Transylvanian culture, as we visited the “old country” every summer growing up.
 We traveled quite a bit as a family, and I was fascinated by the gypsies, villages, beautiful craftsmanship and bumpy roads of my parents’ homeland.

 As I got older, my focus was primarily on physical activity, where I excelled in a variety of sports and dance.
 That’s about the time I got caught in societal conditioning and acquired people-pleasing tendencies, fears of being rejected, fears of not being good enough, and engaged in a seemingly unceasing battle of comparing myself with others.
 I was desperate for attention and behaved unconsciously in attempts to receive external validation that would provide me with a (very temporary and unsubstantial) sense of worthiness.
 I had very high expectations for myself and developed habits of perfectionism that would both serve me and limit me in the coming years.